 These Fried Plantains are irresistible!
 Ripe sweet plantains are fried until golden brown with a caramelized texture and sweet flavor that melts in your mouth.
-Serve with Rice and Peas, Jamaican Oxtails, Jamaican Jerk Chicken and Brown Stew Chicken for a dinner that will take you to the islands!
+Serve with Rice and Peas, Curry Chicken, Jamaican Oxtails, Jamaican Jerk Chicken and Brown Stew Chicken for a dinner that will take you to the islands!

 A HUGE THANK YOU to Aline from Brazilian Kitchen Abroad for taking over my site today!